-Of course, the price of freedom is high, at least for awhile.
+Of course, the price of freedom is high.
 When you start out, it’s difficult.
 I lived in complete poverty, I was homeless, I had no friends, and sometimes no food.
 I lost my family.

-But I found people to fill the voids.
-I made new friends and I found new people who love me.
+But I discovered people to fill the void.
+I made new friends and found new people who love me.
 And, of course, I found Footsteps, an organization created and run by people who care.
-They basically let me know that I was free and no matter what choices I made, they would be there for me.
+They let me know that I was free and no matter what choices I made, they would be there for me.